siliconshecky/burbsec.github.io/_pages/east.md

 experience levels ranging from college students through CISOs!
 We have NO DUES, NO PRESENTATIONS, and NO PUSHY SALESPEOPLE!

-Navigator Taproom, at the address below.
+Meeting at Navigator Taproom.
 It has over 40 beers on tap, along with many great ciders, wines, and cocktails, all using a self-serve RFID system!
 Aside from that, they also have a small you-call-it bar, and you can have food delivered from anywhere you like or pick it up from several great